malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 is to monitor an order parameter along the axis of crystal growth.
 The growth rate can then be measured as the progression of that order parameter.

+## Crystal Melting Goals

+- Find the most stable crystal structure of the trimer molecule
+- Find the melting point of the trimer molecule
+- Observe crystal growth
+- Why is crystallisation slow